Adhishtanaka/qubecrawl/README.md

 ## Features

 - **HTML to Markdown Conversion**: Converts HTML content to clean Markdown with options to ignore links or images.
-- **Content Cleaning**: Automatically removes unwanted elements like navigation bars, footers, ads, and modals using predefined patterns.
 - **Flexible Parsing Options**:
   - Extract content by `class` or `id`.
   - Parse main content elements like `<main>` or `<article>`.